-The MSc in Epidemiology program is administered under the rules and regulations of the School of Graduate Studies and applications are accepted under these applications.
+The MSc in Epidemiology specializing in Biostatistics program is administered under the rules and regulations of the School of Graduate Studies.
+Applications are accepted under these rules and regulations.

 To learn more about all the graduate programs in the department click here!

 MSc applicants will have a four-year undergraduate degree, with an overall minimum average of 75%.
-MSc applicants must have demonstrated the use of quantitative skills, by successfully completing courses in mathematics, statistics or data analysis, and by achieving a grade of A- in at least one statistics course.
+MSc applicants must have demonstrated the use of quantitative skills, by successfully completing courses in mathematics, statistics or data analysis.

 Please note that if you are an applicant who is a graduate or current student of Queen's, at the undergraduate or graduate level, you do not need to send transcripts.
 Your student record from Queen's will be accessed by the admission's committee.

-Before you submit your application, you will be able to upload your official transcripts.
+Prior to submitting your application, you will have the opportunity to upload your official transcripts.

-If you are accepted into the program, and if your degree is not from Queen's, please ensure that you arrange for two official transcripts to be sent to the School of Graduate Studies at the address below from the issuing university:
+If you are accepted into the program, you will need to arrange for two official hard-copy transcripts to be sent to the School of Graduate Studies at the address below from the issuing university

 School of Graduate Studies